Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 1. About links, we usually use anchor text links like `[Joplin](https://www.joplin.org)` but that wouldn't be showing up the URL when print or export PDF.
 So, if you want to display the URL on the PDF, you should use the anchor text link with a title like `[Joplin](https://www.joplin.org "Joplin")`.
 2. While I personally prefer using *Mark Text* as an alternative to underline text, some users might prefer using *Insert Text* as underline text.
 For that reason, *Insert Text* might have different meanings to users.
 So, I create a few different styles of *Insert Text* for options.
 If you mostly use *Insert Text and Strikethrough Text* as the meanings of add & remove, you would feel comfortable with the red & green colors style.
 If using *Insert Text* as underline text, it's better to use the theme color style.
+3.
-3. You can use the HTML `span` tag within a list element to describe a list item, and it would present in a different color.
+4. You can use the HTML `span` tag below a list item to describe a list item, and the `span` text would present in a different color.
-4. For other text settings, you can find them on the settings page.
+5. For other text settings, you can find them on the settings page.

 [:arrow_up:Back](#table-of-contents)